-- 1 Follow the procedure in Before working inside your computer.
+- 1. Follow the procedure in Before working inside your computer.

-- 2 Remove the:
+- 2. Remove the:

-- a Side cover
+- a) Side cover

-- b Front bezel
+- b) Front bezel

-- c HDD assembly
+- c) HDD assembly

-- d Hard drive and optical drive module
+- d) Hard drive and optical drive module

-- e Heat sink fan
+- e) Heat sink assembly

-- f Heat sink
+- 3. To remove the processor:

-- To remove the processor:
+- a) Release the socket lever by pushing the lever down and out from under the tab on the processor shield [1].

-- a Release the socket lever by pushing the lever down and out from under the tab on the processor shield [1].
+- b) Lift the lever upward and lift the processor shield [2].

-- b Lift the lever upward and lift the processor shield [2]. - c Lift the processor out of the socket [3].
+- CAUTION: The processor socket pins are fragile and can be permanently damaged.
+Be careful not to bend the pins in the processor socket when removing the processor out of the socket.